isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/ad-insertion/ad-markers-add-custom/t-psdk-android-2.7-place-custom-ad-markers-on-timeline.md

 uuid: ee74d1f3-7186-44b8-bad7-55af579842e8
 ---

-# Place custom ad markers on the timeline{#place-custom-ad-markers-on-the-timeline}
+# Place custom ad markers on the timeline {#place-custom-ad-markers-on-the-timeline}

 This example shows the recommended way to include custom ad markers on the playback timeline.